Booritas/opencv/modules/videoio/doc/videoio_overview.markdown

 Some others backends like OpenNI2 for Kinect, Intel Perceptual Computing SDK, GStreamer, XIMEA Camera API, etc...  are interfaces to proprietary drivers or to external library.

-See the list of supported backends here: cv::VideoCaptureAPIs
+See the list of supported backends here: ncvslideio::VideoCaptureAPIs

 @warning Some backends are experimental use them at your own risk
-@note Each backend supports devices properties (cv::VideoCaptureProperties) in a different way or might not support any property at all.
+@note Each backend supports devices properties (ncvslideio::VideoCaptureProperties) in a different way or might not support any property at all.

 Select the backend at runtime
 -----------------------------

-OpenCV automatically selects and uses first available backend (`apiPreference=cv::CAP_ANY`).
+OpenCV automatically selects and uses first available backend (`apiPreference=ncvslideio::CAP_ANY`).

 As advanced usage you can select the backend to use at runtime.